 I’ve finished my quilt top and am happy to release it into the

 wilds world today.
 I started sewing these English Paper Piecing patterns after I’d finished Kaleidoscope and needed a new hand project.
 I was also sick of straight lines, and though I’d do some circles.
-Those of you who have followed along know that I took a lot of inspiration for the circles from a church my husband and I had visited while traveling in Slovenia, the art which found its way into fabric.
+Those of you who have followed along know that I took a lot of inspiration for the circles from a church my husband and I had visited while traveling in Slovenia, the art finding its way into fabric.

 I named it Shine because of all those circles, those suns, those compass points, radiating out from the quilt.
 I could see this all done up in solids, too.
 I’ve seen a few of your starting your project.
 Please tag me on IG (occasionalpiecequilt) or drop me an email with a photo so I can see what you’ve begun.